frappe/frappe_io/frappe_io/www/docs/user/en/bench/guides/adding-custom-domains.md

 	  }
 	 ],

-**You will need to regenerate the nginx configuration by runnning `bench setup nginx` and reload the nginx service put your custom domain in effect**
+**You will need to regenerate the nginx configuration by runnning `bench setup nginx` and reload the nginx service by running `sudo service nginx reload` to put your custom domain in effect**